MythicalGuy/Fire-Emblem-Iron-Man-Death-Counter/README.md

 ## Other Information

 ### Plus/Minus Shortcut
-When changing the size or the RGB values, if you hold the control key, shift key or both at the same time you can increment them at larger amounts.
+When changing the image size or the RGB values, if you hold the control key, shift key or both at the same time you can increment them at larger amounts.

 Control - 10